Edw590/AdvancedCommandsDetection/README.md

 - "turn off airplane mode on"  -->  turn off airplane mode
 - "turn on turn off the wifi"  -->  turn off Wi-Fi
 - "turn on wifi and the bluetooth no don't turn it on"  -->  turn on Wi-Fi
-- "turn on wifi and get the airplane mode on no don't turn the wifi on turn off airplane mode and turn the wifi on"  -->  turn on airplane mode, then turn if off again, and turn on Wi-Fi
+- "turn on wifi and get the airplane mode on no don't turn the wifi on turn off airplane mode and turn the wifi on"  -->  turn on ai rplane mode, then turn if off again, and turn on Wi-Fi
 - "turn on turn wifi on please"  -->  turn on Wi-Fi
 - "turn it on turn on the wifi and and the airplane mode get it it on no don't turn it on turn off airplane mode and also the wifi please"  -->  warn about a meaningless "it", turn on Wi-Fi, turn off both airplane mode and Wi-Fi
 - "turn on wifi and and the airplane mode and the flashlight"  -->  turn on Wi-Fi, airplane mode, and flashlight